brugr9/brugr9.github.io/ZeroMQ/README.md

 ![Screenshot of Plugin C++ Classes](Docs/ScreenshotPluginCppClasses.jpg "Screenshot of Plugin C++ Classes")

-A plugin providing with ZeroMQ (aka zmq) assets using C++-bindings from CppZmq.
+A game plugin providing with ZeroMQ (aka zmq) assets using C++-bindings from CppZmq.
 This plugin supports the ZeroMQ PUB/SUB pattern.

 ### Features